tinomager/llm-deepdive-session/README.md

 pip install aider-chat
 ```

-To use Aider with Azure OpenAI Service, create a .aider.conf.yml file in your root Git directory and add the following values:
+To use Aider with Azure OpenAI Service, create a .aider.conf.yml file in your root Git directory (add it to .gitignore)  and add the following values:

 ```powershell
 openai-api-type: azure